RevenueHunt/docs/docs/tutorials/follow-up-emails-klaviyo.md

 # Sending Follow-up Emails with Klaviyo

-In this tutorial, you’ll learn how to add Shop Quiz leads to [Klaviyo](https://docs.revenuehunt.com/how-to-guides/send-leads-to-klaviyo/) and how to build a post-quiz email flow in Klaviyo.
+In this tutorial, you’ll learn how to add Shop Quiz: Product Recommendation Quiz leads to [Klaviyo](https://docs.revenuehunt.com/how-to-guides/send-leads-to-klaviyo/) and how to build a post-quiz email flow in Klaviyo.

 **You’ll learn:**